marykubinski/kubinski-portfolio/Final-Project-Part-One.md

    - Police survey data shows trends in data about procedure, training, and experience with non-complient drivers
 - What do experts recommend?
    - Message: Civilian deaths and costs to community could be avoided if police officers do not put themselves in danger/have better training.
-   - The role of ticket revenue and other streams of funding

 ### Part 4: Call to Action
 - Ongoing efforts to use open data/political participation to call for change at local/state/federal level
    - Link to an low-level petition for officer training
-   - Provide higher-level action about separating traffic stops from municipal funding

 ## Sketches